Project 4: Population Variability Analysis

 - A list of people you worked with, including TAs and professors.
 Include in that list anyone whose code you may have seen, such as those of friends who have taken the course in a previous semester.

-Thanks to Cathy Collins in the Colby Biology department for the project idea and documentation.
+Thanks to Cathy Collins for the project idea and documentation.
 The original project concept and idea came from "Problem-Solving in Conservation Biology and Wildlife Management, 2nd Edition", by James P. Gibbs, Malcolm L. Hunter, Jr., Eleanor J. Sterling.